 At the time of referral, Freddie was living with his mum, two younger half-siblings and step-dad.
-He was no longer in contact with his biological father, who had been abusive, and school had concerns that Freddie’s step-dad was also violent.
-Freddie had faced significant instability, having moved house and schools several times, which impacted on his behaviour.
+He was no longer in contact with his biological father, who had been abusive.
+Freddie’s school also school had concerns that his step-dad was violent as well.

-At the three month goal setting meeting, Freddie demonstrated an interest in writing and in business.
-Annie and Freddie decided to write their own book together, which they would sell to raise money for charity.
+At the three month goal setting meeting, Freddie demonstrated an interest in writing and in business so they decided to write their own book together, which they would sell to raise money for charity.